nop-os/lann/README.md

 ## To-Do list

 - Implement a fixed-point division algorithm instead of approximating it.
-- Add support for Windows by creating `lann/arch/windows.c`.
+- Complete Windows port on `lann/arch/windows.c`.

 ## Licensing